okta/okta.github.io/_source/_posts/2017-09-05-build-a-cryptocurrency-comparison-site-with-vuejs.md

 {% img blog/cryptocurrency/cryptocompare-final.png alt:"Cryptocompare Final Screenshot" %}

-If you play around with the website a bit, you'll notice that every 60 seconds the data is updated as designed.
+If you play around with the app a bit, you'll notice that every 60 seconds the data is updated as designed.

 In the event one currency takes over another's ranking, all the items will shift